dolittle/Runtime/Documentation/Articles/events/event_store.md

 A *Commit* is most closely associated with the concept of a *Command* and a *Command Handler* which form a *Transaction*.
 A transaction operates against a single Event Source (Aggregate).
 There is no explicit concept of a **Unit of Work** whereby multiple Event Streams are generated for multiple Event Sources, or where Events for multiple event sources are persisted in a single commit.
 A Commit is a series of one or more events that belong to a single Event Source that are persisted in an atomic manner i.e. all events are persisted successfully or none of them are.
 By focusing on the commit as the atomic unit for persistence, we avoid the need for distributed transactions or two-phase commits and enable a wider variety or storage engines for our Event Store.

-A *Stream* is the sequence of events that have been applied against the Event Source (e.g Aggregate Root).
-By re-applying each event in order, we rehydrate an Event Source and return it to its current state.
+A *Stream* is the sequence of Commits (and therefore of all the Events that make up these commits) that have been applied against the Event Source (e.g Aggregate Root).
+By reapplying each commit and therefore each event within that commit in order, we can rehydrate an Event Source and return it to its current state.
 The fact that streams are persisted against a particular Event Source allows for a basic sharding along the Event Source Id, giving greater options for scaling and performance.

 ## “Metadata”